rage/programming-23/data/osa-1/1-ohjelmoinnin-aloittaminen.md

 </sample-output>

 Notice the lack of quotation marks around the arithmetic operations above.
-Quotation marks are used to signify _strings_, that is, _sequences of characters_.
-These are usually printed out exactly as they are written.
+Quotation marks are used to signify _strings_.
+In the context of programming, strings are sequences of characters.
+They can consist of letters, numbers and any other types of characters, such as punctuation.
+Strings aren't just words as we commonly understand them, but instead a single string can be as long as multiple complete sentences.
+Strings are usually printed out exactly as they are written.
 Thus, the following two commands produce two quite different results:

 ```python
 print(2 + 2 * 10)